Aurum Jewellers • March 31, 2026

 The Right Diamond Is the One That Feels Right to You

-At Aurum Jewellers, we do not believe one choice is universally superior.
-A lab-grown diamond offers breathtaking beauty at a more accessible price point, with a clear ethical provenance.
-A mined diamond carries geological rarity, enduring symbolism, and a stronger resale market.
+We don't think one is universally better than the other.
+A lab-grown diamond gives you the same beauty at a much more accessible price, with complete peace of mind about where it came from.
+A mined diamond brings geological rarity, deep symbolism, and a stronger resale market.

-What matters most is that your choice reflects your values — and that you wear it with complete confidence.
-We carry both, and our team is always here to guide you.
+What matters most is that your choice reflects what's important to you — and that you wear it with total confidence.
+We carry both, and we're always happy to talk it through with you.

 Lab-grown diamonds